Weerly/AzureApp/README.md

 # AzureApp
-Azure .NET 8 API located application
+.NET 8 API located application

+Created for trying some features of Azure